abogdanova/SwarmGE/README.md

 --------------------

 It has been made as simple as possible to add problems to PonyGE.
-Everything is automated, and there are only two places where code may need to be edited in order to enable a new problem (apart from adding in the problem itself, obviously).
+Everything is automated, and there is only one place where code __may__ need to be edited in order to enable a new problem (apart from adding in the problem itself, obviously).
 The flipside of this is that it is possible to easily mis-configure PonyGE if you fail to specify everything correctly.
 _Note that this can be remedied somewhat with proper use of the new parameter_ _config files._